DilanCF/ENEE447-notes/lecture notes/Lecture20.md

 Once we have recorded this, we set them all back to 0

-Then, we repeast for the next Delta pages
+Then, we repeat for the next Delta pages

-OUr windows are non-overlapping
+Our windows are non-overlapping
-* Wont be able to caprute any patterns that may occur in two seperate windows
+* Won't be able to capture any patterns that may occur in two separate windows

-Solutino: Use 2 bits for the overlap
+Solution: Use 2 bits for the overlap

 ![alt text](img/Lecture20/image-10.png)